ChenZhao44/ChenZhao44.github.io/_posts/2020-08-27-ZXCalculus.jl.md

 circ = ZXDiagram(ir)
 pt_circ = phase_teleportation(circ)
 ```
-Here, we got a load a circuit as a `ZXDiagram` from a `.qasm` file which could be found [here](https://github.com/QuantumBFS/ZXCalculus.jl/tree/master/benchmark/circuits).
+Here, we got a load a circuit as a `ZXDiagram` from a `.qasm` file which can be found [here](https://github.com/QuantumBFS/ZXCalculus.jl/tree/master/benchmark/circuits).
 And we used the phase teleportation algorithm to simplify it.
 We can see that the T-count of the circuit decreased from 448 to 264.
 ```julia
 julia> tcount(circ)
 448